elubdynasty/my-git-proj/README.md

 # My Git Project

-> My scary merge conflict code for the Git Project
+> My code for the Git Project

 ##I'm in the feature branch

-Made some changes even today
+Made some changes

-Some innocent changes